 - Upon acceptance, submit a signed Letter of Understanding to the Midwestern University Admissions Office.

 - Sign and return a Chicago College of Pharmacy Matriculation Agreement and Technical Standards Certification Form.
-Both of these agreements will be sent to qualified students in the fall before their completion of their pre-pharmacy coursework in the following spring/summer.
+Both of these agreements will be sent to qualified students in the fall before their completion of their pre-pharmacy coursework in the following spring.
 The Matriculation Agreement will outline deposit requirements, transcript submission, proof of immunization, proof of insurance, and mandatory health testing requirements.

 - Submit required matriculation deposit fee (amount and deadline date will be designated in Matriculation Agreement.)